How to order this

 In your writing you point out that new money was being created by loaning

 out money that didn't exist, based on capital that wasn't really there.
-It's

 was just a vast imaginary engine churning out new money.